MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-overview.md

 ## AI solution accelerators

-### Build your own copilots
+### Build your own Copilots

-Using the [client advisor AI accelerator](https://github.com/microsoft/Build-your-own-copilot-Solution-Accelerator) tool, you can build custom copilot with your enterprise data.
-The client advisor AI accelerator uses Azure OpenAI Service, Azure AI Search, and Microsoft Fabric to create custom copilot solutions.
-This all-in-one custom copilot empowers client advisors to use generative AI across structured and unstructured data optimizing daily tasks and fostering better interactions with clients.
+Using the [client advisor AI accelerator](https://github.com/microsoft/Build-your-own-copilot-Solution-Accelerator) tool, you can build custom Copilot with your enterprise data.
+The client advisor AI accelerator uses Azure OpenAI Service, Azure AI Search, and Microsoft Fabric to create custom Copilot solutions.
+This all-in-one custom Copilot empowers client advisors to use generative AI across structured and unstructured data optimizing daily tasks and fostering better interactions with clients.
 To learn more, see the [GitHub repo](https://github.com/microsoft/Build-your-own-copilot-Solution-Accelerator).

 ## How do I use Copilot responsibly?